yesnik/symfony-guides/controllers.md

 And each service has an internal name, just like routes.

 And what exactly puts these services into the container?
 The answer: *bundles* - Symfony's plugin system.
+Look at the file `config/bundles.php`.
+Each bundle gives a service to our app.

 **What can we autowire in controller**